-- Provides persistence across system reboots. - The theoretical maximum number of snapshots is 2. - Uses no separate backing store.
-Snapshots consume disk space directly from the same storage pool as the file system from which they were created.
+- Persist across system reboots. - The theoretical maximum number of snapshots is 2^{64} . - Use no separate backing store.
+Snapshots consume disk space directly from the same storage pool as the file system from which they were created. - Recursive snapshots are created quickly as one atomic operation.
+The snapshots are created together (all at once) or not created at all.
+The benefit of atomic snapshots operations is that the snapshot data is always taken at one consistent time, even across descendant file systems.

 Snapshots of volumes cannot be accessed directly, but they can be cloned, backed up, rolled back to, and so on.
-For information about backing up a ZFS snapshot, see "Saving and Restoring ZFS Data" on page 97.
+For information about backing up a ZFS snapshot, see "Saving and Restoring ZFS Data" on page 113.